 Stolen from: Stockholm

 When London bakes in the summer, and the tubes become hell incarnate, wouldn’t it be nice to cool off in the water?
-Whilst the Thames is has its charms, you’d most likely catch fourteen different diseases from swimming in it.
+We might have a few outdoor swimming pools, and whilst the Thames is has its charms, you’d most likely catch fourteen different diseases from swimming in it.
 Step forward Stockholm.
 Sweden’s capital is built on fourteen islands around Lake Mälaren, and remarkably, the water is clean enough to swim in.
 Imagine escaping the bustling South Bank by hopping into the river and just swimming away.
 One day, maybe.